 Any income from discharging student loan debt on account of death or total disability of the student would be excluded from taxable income (excluding income repayment of a taxpayer's loans pursuant to the Indian Health Service Loan Repayment Program).

 All of these provisions would be repealed.
-Any debt that is forgiven, including student loans, become income - even on account of death or disability.
-Current education provisions also include deduction of interest payments on qualified education loans and tuition related expenses.
-It also allows tax exclusions for interest on U.S. savings bonds, qualified tuition reductions, and employer- provided education assistance. -- -- --

-For more information, visit independentsector.org/policy.
+For more information, visit independent sector.org/policy.